dotless-de/vagrant-vbguest/Readme.md

 ...
 </code></pre>

+The plugin's part starts at `[default] Installing Virtualbox Guest Additions 4.1.14 - guest's version is 4.1.1`, telling you that:

-Those lots tell you that, the guest addition of the box *default* are outdated, which guest additions iso file will be used and passes through all the installer logs.
+* the guest addition of the box *default* are outdated (or mismatch)
+* which guest additions iso file will be used
+* which installer script will be used
+* all the VirtualBox Guest Additions installer output.

-No worries on the `Installing the Window System drivers ...fail!` line.
+No worries on the `Installing the Window System drivers ...fail!`.
 Most dev boxes you are using won't run a Window Server, thus it's absolutely save to ignore that error.

 When everything is fine, and no update is needed, you see log like: